15 Best Places to Live in Nevada

 If you are seeking a new home in order to raise a family then it seldom gets better than Spanish Springs here in Nevada.

-The population of 15,700 people who call Spanish Springs home are certainly higher educated than most other areas in the state.
+The population of over fifteen thousand residents who call Spanish Springs home are certainly higher educated than most other areas in the state.
 It, therefore, comes as no surprise that the median household income is over $20,000 a year higher than the national average.

 With children and young people accounting for 20% of the population, there are suitable educational provisions in place; 32 public schools from elementary level right up to high school all offering a high-quality schooling experience.